Chapter 5120-5 Funds

 (3) All housing accommodations, including garages, shall be identified by name or number, or both, and type of facility.

-(4) Alterations, repairs or changes to plumbing, electrical wiring, wall finishes, etc. shall not be made by any occupant without prior approval of the managing officer.
-All such maintenance work shall be approved by the staff member responsible for housing maintenance, prior to action by the maintenance department, and shall be in conformance with state and local fire regulations and inspection requirements.
+(4) Lessee can contract with a certified or licensed professional for alterations, repairs or changes to plumbing, electrical wiring, wall finishes, etc. All maintenance work shall be approved by the staff member responsible for housing maintenance, prior to action by the maintenance department, and shall be in conformance with state and local fire regulations and inspection requirements.
 All remodeling or major repairs must have prior approval by the division of business administration.

 (5) The institution shall provide the necessary maintenance service to maintain rental quarters in good repair within the scope of funds available.